To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 2. Choose & Download a MindMap Template

 Find a PowerPoint template with a diagram that already closely resembles your sketch.
-You’ll make your work much easier if you minimize the amount of customization you need to do.
+You’ll make your work much easier if you reduce the amount of customization you need to do.

-If you’re choosing from the thousands of PowerPoint templates in Envato Elements, you can download as many as you want and look at each slide template to find one in the format and style you want.
+Envato Elements helps you download as many PowerPoint templates as you want.
+Search through them to find one in the format and style you want.

-When you’ve found and downloaded the best diagram template for your decision tree, copy the template first before editing it.
+After you download the best diagram template for your decision tree, copy the template to start making edits.

 (If you forget to do this step, don’t worry.
 You can download templates from Envato Elements an unlimited number of times without paying extra.)